 Those results are going to be refined again and again, essentially making Google’s engine smarter by the hour.
-Volume of searches becomes less important than intent behind a single search.
+The volume of searches becomes less important than the intent behind a single search.

 The search engine is going to figure out which web pages are offering value (particularly in terms of informational content) and start to prioritize them.
 That’s true even if there aren’t traditional keywords and links that would have guided spiders and enhanced search visibility in the past.

 We are on the verge of entering a brand-new era where there’s not any single search algorithm.
 Instead, what we are going to have is a set of constantly shifting environments where AI models try to direct users toward the most helpful results.
 Guess who’s going to come out on top?